GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Introduction

 \section{Introduction}

-Recent advancements in prompting large language models (LMs) such as GPT-3 ~\cite{brown2020language} show that pretrained LMs can be used to perform NLP tasks via textual prompts containing a task description and a few examples, without the need for task-specific tuning~\cite{radford2019language, brown2020language}.
-In this scenario, the performance of an LM is critically dependent on finding the most appropriate prompt for a given task, otherwise known as prompt-engineering~\cite{liu2021pre}.
+Recent advancements in prompting large language models (LMs) such as GPT-3 show that models can perform NLP tasks without any task-specific tuning~\cite{brown2020language}.
 Most of the work in this area focuses on few-shot learning, where models rely on textual prompts containing input-output example pairs (\emph{exemplar prompts}).
 However, humans are often able to perform a new task when provided with a relevant set of instructions or a task description, not necessarily including any examples.
 In this direction, past works explore a new paradigm of \textit{instructional prompts} where a prompt is tailored for a particular task by including \emph{natural language instructions}~\cite{efrat2020turking, mishra2021cross, mishra2021reframing}.
-Following~\citet{webson2021prompt}, we characterize instructions as a natural language description of the task that includes what is required for a person to complete the task correctly.\footnote{People with different levels of expertise (for a task) require different degrees of elaboration and background in the instructions.
-In general, whether an instruction is a sufficient description of a task depends on whom it is written for. } Demonstrative examples of the task are \emph{not} considered a part of the instructions.
+Following~\citet{webson2021prompt}, we characterize instructions as a natural language description of the task that includes what is required for a person to complete the task correctly.\footnote{ In general, whether an instruction is a sufficient description of a task depends on whom it is written for, i.e. people with less task expertise require more background information. } Demonstrative examples of the task are \emph{not} considered a part of the instructions.

-For purposes of improving model performance via instructions,~\citet{mishra2021reframing} provide a set of guidelines for manually rewriting instructions that were originally written for crowd-sourced workers for data collection purposes~\cite{efrat2020turking, mishra2021cross}.
+For purposes of improving task performance via instructional prompts,~\citet{mishra2021reframing} provide a set of guidelines to manually rewrite raw instructions.
 Yet this kind of rewriting process requires substantial manual effort and subjective interpretation of the guidelines.
 In addition, an underlying assumption in~\citet{mishra2021reframing} is that instructions should be semantically coherent to humans.
 However, it is possible that the prompts that most improve model performance are semantically confusing to humans in some ways.